Jack & Bobby: Development

-The idea for the series was conceived by novelist Brad Meltzer and Steve Cohen, the latter who served as deputy communications director in Hillary Clinton’s office during her husband's tenure as president.
+The idea for the series was conceived by novelist Brad Meltzer and Steve Cohen, the latter who served as deputy communications director in Hillary Clinton's office during her husband's tenure as president.
 In 2002, Meltzer and Cohen pitched their idea to Thomas Schlamme, then an executive producer on The West Wing.
-The WB agreed to produce the series and Schlamme brought on Dawson’s Creek alum Greg Berlanti as well as Berlanti’s Everwood colleague Vanessa Taylor to pen the pilot episode.
+The WB agreed to produce the series and Schlamme brought on Dawson's Creek alum Greg Berlanti as well as Berlanti's Everwood colleague Vanessa Taylor to write the pilot episode.

 Taylor said her writing on the pilot was informed by her feelings about current events, particularly the Iraq War and the failed search for weapons of mass destruction.
 Taylor said at the time, "I just feel that we've come into an era in which there's a certain brazenness about lying to the American public.
 Which, in turn, has fostered a certain degree of cynicism and apathy."
 The show's title is meant to "evoke the hopefulness of the Camelot era."

-Berlanti said he intended to eschew the use of the words “Democrat” and “Republican” in the pilot to “avoid criticism…based on partisan politics.”
-He added that the show’s emphasis on the boys’ formative years “underscores how life's seemingly insignificant events can ‘have ripple effects on the future that are exponential.’”
+Berlanti said he intended to eschew the use of the words "Democrat" and "Republican" in the pilot to "avoid criticism...based on partisan politics."
+He added that the show's emphasis on the boys' formative years "underscores how life's seemingly insignificant events can 'have ripple effects on the future that are exponential.'"

 Though the character of Grace does not steer her sons towards a particular ideology, the series creators said the show would not avoid taking stands on certain issues.
 Said Schlamme, "Besides the personal stories, [Jack & Bobby] allows us to talk about thematic elements that are existing in 2004 America, which is race, which is religion, which is war, and kind of get: How did these little snapshots of his life right now affect the future of the world?
 And then we get to see how, in fact, they could affect the future of the world."

 The WB ordered 13 episodes of Jack & Bobby prior to mid-May 2004 when TV networks traditionally unveil their fall season lineups, which garnered the new series advance buzz as the first show to be picked up for the 2004 fall season.
 The WB acquired the show as part of a wider attempt to cultivate older audiences beyond teenagers.